eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 	}

-The `doc`, `by`, `see` and `throws` annotations contain documentation that is included in the output of the Ceylon documentation compiler.
+The `doc`, `by`, `see` and `throws` annotations contain documentation that is included in the output of the Ceylon documentation compiler, `ceylond`.

 Notice that when an annotation argument is a literal, it doesn't need to be enclosed in parentheses.
 We can write simply: